-RADIOGRAPHIC PATHOLOGY (3 credits) This course will provide the student with the concept of disease and its effects on the human body.
+RADIOGRAPHIC PATHOLOGY (3 credits) This course will introduce the student to the concept of disease and its effects on the human body.
 The relationship of pathology and diseases to various radiographic procedures and radiographs will be discussed.
 Prerequisites: MA 101, MA 103, All previous technical courses.